voxpupuli/puppet-icinga2/README.md

 ### Notices

 For Icinga 2 v2.8.0 and higher version v1.3.4 and above is needed and the parameter repositoryd can set to false.
-See issue #403.
+See https://github.com/Icinga/puppet-icinga2/issues/403.

 ### v2.0.0